Tjoosten/development-env-config/linux/readme.md

 ## 4. Setup editor *(Atom)*

-## 5. Download & install dependencies
+## 5. Download & install dependencies.

+All the `.phar` files are placed and located in the `directory`.

+- [ ] Download composer package manager.
+- [ ] Download ApiGen: